Mixing Text and Image in SwiftUI

 }

-• Using the addition operator
+• By using the addition operator:

 Swift